nhmvienna/OS_Strategy_NHMW/OS-Strategie_NHMW-2021-2022-04-24.md

 progress in information science and the development of respective infrastructures.
-The European Commission developed in 2015 an Open Science strategy[^2] and intends to invest billions of Euro in confederated infrastructures such as the European Open Science Cloud[^3](EOSC) and linked projects.
+The European Commission developed in 2015 an Open Science strategy[^2] and intends to invest billions of Euro in confederated infrastructures such as the European Open Science Cloud[3] (EOSC) and linked projects.

 Open Science is a contested concept in some aspects.
 It comprises or links to related concepts such as Open Innovation, Open Access, Public